Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Opinion columns

-• Independent reviews with no compensation tied to the outcome
+• Independent reviews with no financial incentive tied to outcomes

 • Near the headline